martinstnv/research-notes/_posts/2025-11-30-understanding-cpu-architecture-and-memory-addressing.md

 |  0000 0000 0000 0000 0000 0000 0001 0010  |  0x00000013     |  1100 1100      |  0xDD        |

-Converting from bits to bytes, a 32-bit CPU can address a total of 4,294,967,296 bytes, which equals exactly 4 GB of memory.
-This means the maximum memory a 32-bit CPU can use is 4 GB of RAM.
+A 32-bit CPU can reference up to 2^{32} = 4,294,967,296 memory locations, which equals exactly 4 GB of memory.
+This is called addressable memory and it is the maximum amount of memory that a CPU can reference using its addresses.

+Physical memory is the actual RAM installed in the system and it is often less than the maximum addressable memory.
+Some addresses are reserved for system devices or hardware I/O, so not all addresses map to physical RAM.

+> Operating systems use virtual memory to allow processes to work as if they have the full addressable space, even if physical RAM is smaller.

+In comparison, a 16-bit CPU can address up to 65,536 bytes, which equals 64 KB of addressable memory, while a 64-bit CPU can theoretically address up to 18,446,744,065,119,617,025 KB, or 16,384 PB of memory.

+## Endianess

 When a CPU stores values larger than one byte—such as 2-byte, 4-byte, or 8-byte numbers—it must decide the order in which the bytes are stored in memory.
 This ordering is called endianness: